nginx/unit-docs/source/news/2024/wasm-component-model-part-1.rst

 As mentioned at the beginning of this article, any challenge, regardless of its complexity, can be solved when the right people and community share the same mindset.
 Fermyon has been, and continues to be, a valuable and significant partner for us.
 After a late-night Slack and Zoom Session, we found it too complex to add native support for the Component Model to the Wasmtime C-API.
 Additionally, implementing the interfaces manually with WIT files without help from automation tools like **bindgen** would result in a significant amount of ongoing upkeep work.

-While explaining how the internals of NGINX Unit and the current C-based Language Module work to Fermyon they shared a prototype of a
-Rust based Unit Language Module targeting the Rust-API of Wasmtime.
+While explaining how the internals of NGINX Unit and the current C-based Language Module work to Fermyon, they shared a prototype of a Rust-based Unit Language Module targeting the Rust API of Wasmtime.
 Not the C-API anymore.

-This was the moment we added Rust to the core of NGINX Unit.
-With all this knowledge we are now ready to write some code.
+Now we are equipped with the necessary knowledge to write some code.

 ************************************************************************
 What's next?